Managing differences in behavior

 - MS SQL: By default, SQL Server is case-insensitive for identifiers.
 So

-refer to the same object.
-If your SQL Server database is configured to be case-sensitive for identifiers, Babelfish will identifyMyTable
+MyTableandMYTABLErefer to the same object.
+If your SQL Server database is configured to be case-sensitive for identifiers, Babelfish will identifyMyTableandMYTABLEas the same object.

 Column default